What if you were able to automatically email your subscribers to let them know about your WordPress blog post, immediately after publishing it?

 For the purposes of this tutorial, I’ll rename this form to Daily Post Updates and link it to the Instant Post Updates list.
 You can also customize the form by adding text, dividers, or rearranging/adding new fields and styles.

-You can place MailPoet forms anywhere in your WordPress site, using widgets and shortcodes.
+You can place MailPoet forms anywhere in your WordPress site, using widgets, Gutenberg blocks, iFrame, and shortcodes.
 In the above screenshot, I’ve placed a widget for the Daily Post Updates form in my blog’s sidebar.
 Here’s what the signup form looks like:

-Now ready to fit the final piece of the puzzle!
+Now we’re ready to fit the final piece of the puzzle!

 A campaign is basically one (or more) emails sent to a list at a particular time.
 They can also be triggered based on certain events.